Temporary Anchorage Devices (TADS)

 TADs aren’t needed in every case.
 But when they are, they offer a level of control and efficiency that can truly elevate your orthodontic outcome.
 Dr Bakopoulou will only recommend them if they provide a clear benefit for your treatment and smile goals.

-Whether you're a teen undergoing jaw modification or an adult dealing with crowding or bite correction, TADs can make the impossible possible—safely, comfortably, and invisibly.
+Whether you're a teenager undergoing jaw modification or an adult dealing with crowding or bite correction, TADs can make the impossible possible, safely, comfortably, and invisibly.

 Invisible.
 Temporary.
 Incredibly effective